Work and Study in Japan: Part-Time Jobs for International Students in Japan

 Mainly cashier, product restocking, and cleaning.
 Other things you will need to learn include courier reception, and managing the copy machine and ticket machine.

-Konbini frequently hires foreign nationals including international students which means you can apply to work together with a friend or make some new friends easily.
-Also, since konbinis are usually open 24 hours, you can work at any time that suits you best taking into account your lessons and studies.
+Konbini frequently hires foreign nationals including international students which means you can apply to work together with a friend.
+Also, since konbinis are usually open 24 hours, you can work at any time that suits you best, taking into account your lessons and studies.
 The large number of konbinis everywhere also means you can choose to work near home or near school.

 Difficulties You May Face